DmitryStarkin/long_running_service/README.md

  </application>
  ```
 5  Inherit from the abstract class LongRunningReceiver and implement the single method getServiceClass()
-(You must return the class of Your service): for example
+(You must return the class of Your service).
+Example:
  ```Java
  public class MyReceiver extends LongRunningReceiver {